godaddy/gasket/docs/guides/authoring-presets.md

 You can set `gasket create` context values ahead of time in your preset so that the associated prompts are never asked.
 To do so, in a preset's `index.js`, set the `createContext` object with the properties you want to define.
-For example, in the following `gasket create` prompt, 3 questions are asked at the beginning.
+For example, in the following `gasket create` prompt, 4 questions are asked at the beginning.

 ```
-$ gasket create example --presets nextjs
+$ gasket create example --presets literally-every-preset
 ✔ Load presets
 ?
 What is your app description?
 ?
 Which packager would you like to use?